Recommender Systems

 Then what we want to estimate is

-\[\min_{\alpha,\beta,\mu} \Vert R - \mathbf{1}\alpha^T + \beta\mathbf{1}^T + \mu1\Vert^2 + \lambda(\Vert\alpha\Vert^2 + \Vert\beta\Vert^2) \]
+\[ \min_{\alpha,\beta,\mu} \Vert R - \mathbf{1}\alpha^T + \beta\mathbf{1}^T + \mu1\Vert^2 + \lambda(\Vert\alpha\Vert^2 + \Vert\beta\Vert^2). \]

-Here, \(\mathbf{1}\) represents appropriately sized vectors of ones, and \(1\) is a matrix of ones.
+Here, bold-faced \(\mathbf{1}\) represents appropriately sized vectors of ones, and non-boldfaced \(1\) is an \(m\times n\) matrix of ones.

 While this is not a simple ordinary least squares problem, there is a strategy for solving it.